-Michael P. Kearns best known as Mickey, has served the greater Buffalo area in elected office for more than a decade, representing constituents in the Buffalo Common Council, the New York State Assembly and currently as the Erie County Clerk.
-After earning his BA in Political Science from Canisius College, Mickey entered public service as a sanitation worker for the City of Buffalo.
+Michael P. Kearns, best known as Mickey, has served the greater Buffalo area in elected office for more than a decade, representing constituents in the Buffalo Common Council, the New York State Assembly and currently as your Erie County Clerk.
+After earning his Bachelor of Arts degree in Political Science from Canisius College, Mickey entered public service as a sanitation worker for the City of Buffalo.
 He credits this period of his life for teaching him the value of hard work, honesty and dedication to one's family, friends, neighbors and community.

 In Albany, Mickey was a staunch proponent of policies to improve the quality of neighborhoods throughout the state.
 Mickey made the crippling issue of vacant and abandoned properties a top priority.
 After years of persistent efforts through the zombie property 'Shame Campaign', the NYS Legislature passed the Foreclosure Relief Act.

 Serving as Erie County Clerk since 2017, Mickey strives to make the services at the Clerk's office more accessible to the people of Erie County.
 Mickey has made it a priority to expand the service hours of the Erie County Auto Bureaus, adding additional Saturday hours.
 Mickey has also focused on expanding outreach events for services such as passport applications, Thank-A-Vet Discount cards and pistol permit recertification.